 The scheme applies to anyone who takes up residence in the Isle of Man on, or after, 6th April 2019 and who has not been resident here for tax purposes at any time in the immediate past five tax years.

-An individual may benefit from the scheme if they take up permanent employment for a minimum of 35 hours per week in the Isle of Man, with an Isle of Man employer.
-The employment opportunity must provide a minimums gross salary of £21,000 and the applicant must remain in the employment for a continuous period of more than 12 months.
+An individual may benefit from the scheme if they take up permanent employment in the Isle of Man, with an Isle of Man employer.
+The employment opportunity must provide a minimum gross salary of £23,000 and the applicant must remain in the employment for a continuous period of 12 months or more.

 How do I register for the National Insurance holiday?